Sharmamayankkkk/chat/README.md

   <p align="center">
     <i>Where Devotees Unite</i>
     <br />
-    A modern, real-time chat application for the conscious community.
+    A modern, real-time chat application for the conscious community, now powered by AI.
     <br />
     <a href="https://github.com/Sharmamayankkkk/krishna-connect/issues">Report Bug</a>
     ·